sidharthjuyal/Javascript/Notes/Function/ReadMe.md

 ---

 ## 🔍 1.
 Function Invocation & Execution Context
-Whenever a function is invoked, JavaScript creates a **new Functional Execution Context (FEC)** — a container similar to the global one but scoped to that function
+Whenever a function is invoked, JavaScript creates a **new Functional Execution Context (FEC)** — a container similar to the global one but scoped to that function.
 Each FEC has:
 ```
 Execution Context (Function)